 Let’s be honest; for many of us, a major reason we travel to France is to sample the booze.
 Namely the wine and champagne.

 Traveling from Paris to Champagne takes around an hour by train.
 And the region’s much different than the bustling capital.
 It’s known for alcohol, beautiful landscape, and tasty food.
-So choosing a day trip from Paris to Champagne is a no-brainer.
+So choosing a day trip or tour from Paris to Champagne is a no-brainer.

 Champagne’s a collection of 5 areas.
 Each one is small, but if you want to explore all the things to do in Champagne, you will need a few days.